jaammees/racer/README.md

 For most of the development, the car engine sound was a sawtooth wave which increased in frequency as the car accelerated.
 I found this noise quite annoying and it gave me a headache.

-The engine noise in the relased version is made by linearly interpolating between a random set of points in a buffer with a small amount of extra randomness added to the linear interpolation.
+The engine noise in the released version is made by linearly interpolating between a random set of points in a buffer with a small amount of extra randomness added to the linear interpolation.

 The Player Car Engine Sound, wiggly lines between random points:

 ![The Engine Sound](https://raw.githubusercontent.com/jaammees/racer/master/media/enginesound.png)

-At first the code was used AudioBufferSourceNodes and altered the playbackRate relative to the player's speed, but this seemed to cause high CPU usage, so I switched it to use a ScriptProcessorNode, skipping samples as the speed increased.
+At first the code used AudioBufferSourceNodes and altered the playbackRate relative to the player's speed, but this seemed to cause high CPU usage, so I switched it to use a ScriptProcessorNode, skipping samples as the speed increased.

 For the turbo sound I wanted a square wave with noise added on top.
 However, I didn't want a square wave with 50% duty cycle.
 The OscillatorNode doesn't seem to have parameter to control the duty cycle of square waves.
-I saw some people had combined different wave types to make square waves with different duty cycles, but this seemed to complicated, so the game generates a square wave into a buffer which is then also played by the ScriptProcessorNode.
+I saw some people had combined different wave types to make square waves with different duty cycles, but this seemed complicated, so the game generates a square wave into a buffer which is then also played by the ScriptProcessorNode.

 The Turbo Sound Before Noise is Added, skinny squares: